greenelab/deep-review/sections/03_categorize.md

 Imagine that a deep neural network operating in the early 1980s had access to electronic health records with comprehensive clinical tests.
-It might have identified a subgroup of individuals with blood glucose levels that indicated diabetes as well as autoantibodies, even though the individuals had never been diagnosed with type 1 diabetes - the autoimmune form of the disease that arises in young people.
+It might have identified a subgroup of individuals with blood glucose levels that indicated diabetes as well as auto-antibodies, even though the individuals had never been diagnosed with type 1 diabetes - the autoimmune form of the disease that arises in young people.
 Such a neural network would be identifying patients with LADA.
 As no such computational approach existed, LADA was actually identified by Groop